nicpagan/Portoflio-Software-Engineering/README.md

-# starter-joey-thinkful
+# Nicole Thinkful Resume Exercise

-This repo contains the starter and solution code for the Joey Thinkful resume exercise.
+This repo contains the code for my resume exercise based off of the joey-thinkful-resume starter code.